Azure SQL Database Setup Guide

 Authenticate with username and password

-With this method, you provide Fivetran with a username and associated password for a properly-configured user on the database.
-You'll create this user later in this setup guide.
+This method allows you to authenticate Fivetran using a username and password for a properly configured user in your Azure SQL Database.
+You will create this user later in the setup process.

 Choose connection method